TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 >### Activity (individual) - Challenge 1: what kind of feedback/assessment do you know as a learner or use as a trainer?
 >
-> * What type of assessment did you undertake as a learner?
+> * What type of assessment did you undertake as a learner or trainer?
 > * What was its purpose in your opinion?
-> * Was it useful to your learning?
+> * Was it useful to your learning or teaching?
 >
 > Write at least one example and discuss it with us.